 Making the Cake

-Admittedly, this cake does require a bit of work, but it can easily be segmented into a few different part.
+Admittedly, this cake does require a bit of work, but you can divide up the work easily.
 First, the cake.
-Here, a simple butter and sour cream cake with a moist and dense crumb is lightly scented with dried culinary lavender.
+It’s a simple butter and sour cream cake with a moist and dense crumb scented with lavender.
 The balance here is perfect: not a hint of soapy floral flavor, just a hint of something in the background.
 The lemon curd comes together easily on the stovetop and serves as the filling for the layers.
 In a pinch, you could substitute in a store-bought lemon curd (you can find it by the jelly!) or even your favorite marmalade or berry jam.
-Finally, the frosting is a fluffy whipped American buttercream make with little more to flavor it than vanilla bean.
-The end product is a really tall 6″ cake with thick layers and lightly sweetened filling and frosting all over it.
+Finally, the frosting is a fluffy whipped vanilla bean American buttercream.
+The end product is a really tall 6″ cake with lightly sweetened filling and frosting all over it.

 For decor, I opted to use Amy’s “Floral-fetti” technique by covering the cake with dried edible flowers.
 You can buy these online or at speciality stores, OR you can follow the instructions in her book for using live flowers.
 The final outcome feels a little like Marie Antoinette in a cake, and honestly, that sounds perfectly awesome.
 “Let them eat cake!”

 Many congrats to Amy on her new book (you can find it here!) and hugs to all of you.
 Keep your chin up, bake on, and take good care of yourselves.
 Let’s not just going to get through this- let’s full-on dominate this season and come out on the other side absolutely beaming with hope and determination.
 Happy Monday to you all and happy baking!